-Our receptionists will book a 30 minute appointment for you to have an ECG.
+Our receptionists will book a 20 minute appointment for you to have an ECG.
+This will usually be with the Health Care Assistant.

 An ECG records the rhythm and electrical activity of your heart.
 A number of electrodes (small, sticky patches) are put on your arms, legs and chest.
 The electrodes are connected to a machine that records the electrical signals of each heartbeat.You may be asked to remove your clothing from the waist up.